Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* Write here
+* A task has to exist first before a user can delete it

 ## Triggers

-The user selects "Create new task" option
+* The user selects the task they want to delete, then select "delete task" option